 Nintendo: Switch Overload

 If you know me then you know that I am a Nintendo fanboy.
 I just am and can’t help myself (a Switch is packed and ready for me to play on this plane as soon as I finish writing this up), but last year and the year before I was a little let down by Nintendo’s E3 showcase (Michael nailed why… they didn’t have much to show).
-Nintendo does things different then everyone else as they focus on a pre-recorded Nintendo Direct that lasts around 30 minutes and then is followed by Treehouse live stream showcasing gameplay of all the games.
+Nintendo does things different than everyone else as they focus on a pre-recorded Nintendo Direct that lasts around 30 minutes and then is followed by Treehouse live stream showcasing gameplay of all the games.
 I really like this format, and this year was no different as Nintendo COMPLETELY CRUSHED IT!

-There was a great sizzle real to start off the direct and it was clear that this was going to be Switch focused, and in fact it was solely Switch.
+There was a great sizzle reel to start off the Direct and it was clear that this was going to be Switch focused, and in fact it was solely Switch.
 Reggie came out and gave some vision to start and finish and other game developers and designers gave some solid flow throughout which I appreciate (something Sony did not do) and the 30 minutes were packed full of game announcements, game updates, and the most amazing 30 seconds of a logo that stole the whole show.
 Let’s start at the beginning which focused more on adventure and RPGs with Xenoblade Chronicles 2 and its epic scale.
 I am not a huge Xeno fan, but glad Nintendo has it.
 Then it was a rush of big Nintendo properties being announced including a new Yoshi and Kirby game, which was cool.

 It was great to see some updates on the Zelda DLC that I am really excited about now and is making me rush to finish the game.
 There was some third-party love with Rocket League being announced and showcased with cross-play support, which was cool.
 Then there was the stand out moment where super iconic music played and a number 4 stood there and slowly Metroid Prime 4 was revealed.
 THAT WAS CRAZY and AMAZING.
 I think just because no one thought Nintendo was going to do it as we haven’t seen a Metroid in so long.

-If that wasn’t enough they even announced that a real Pokémon game coming to the Switch.
+If that wasn’t enough they even announced that a real Pokémon game is coming to the Switch.
 While many titles are off in the future, there was some real focus on this year including Mario+Rabbids in August(which I pre-ordered immediately), a new Fire Emblem Warriors, and Mario Odyssey (which had an awesome trailer at the end) at the end of the year, and so much more.
 I was really blown away by the goodness announced here.

-While the main keynote ended there was still questions about 3DS and what is next for it, the eShop on the Switch, and just what is going on with voice chat?
+While the main keynote ended, there was still questions about 3DS and what is next for it, the eShop on the Switch, and just what is going on with voice chat?
 I usually don’t stick around for the Treehouse live stream, but I said why not seeing they were going to show off Mario.
 I watched the stream in the background and was so happy I did because there was even more HUGE news for Nintendo fans including Reggie announcing a brand-new Metroid game for the 3DS followed by 30 minutes of gameplay with the developers!
 IT WAS BANANAS!
 It wasn’t over though as we got deep dives on Rabbids, Arms, and one more 3DS reveal with a remake of one of my favorite’s Mario & Luigi Super Star Saga.